-This office provides services and assistance for all veterans enrolled at Boise State University and nonstudent veterans living in the University's normal service area.
-The Veterans Coordinator, through an Outreach Program, informs and advises veterans of their eligibility for educational benefits and assistance.
-The office is responsible for establishing special education programs of a remedial, motivational, and tutorial nature that will assess veterans' needs, problems, and interests.
-The Veterans Affairs staff will refer veterans in need of counseling to the other student assistance areas and to community agencies.
+This office provides minimal services and assistance for all veterans enrolled at Boise State University.
+Veteran student counselors will inform and advise you of eligibility for educational benefits and assistance.
+Counselors are responsible for identifying special education programs of a remedial, motivational, and tutorial nature that will assess your needs, problems, and interest.
+The Veterans Affairs staff will also make referrals to the Veterans Clerk in the Registrars Office, Counseling Center or other student assistance areas and to community agencies when appropriate.